 (b) The reports required by subsection (a) of this section shall be filed on the 10th day of March, June, August, October, and December in the 7 months preceding the date on which, and in each year during which, an election is held for the office sought, and 8 days before a special or general election, and also by the 31st day of January of each year.
 In addition, the reports shall be filed on the 31st day of July of each year in which there is no election.
 The reports shall be complete as of the date prescribed by the Director of Campaign Finance, which shall not be more than 5 days before the date of filing, except that any contribution of $200 or more received after the closing date prescribed by the Director of Campaign Finance for the last report required to be filed before the election shall be reported within 24 hours after its receipt.

-(b-1)(1) In addition to the reports required by subsection (a) of this section, the Director of Campaign Finance shall, by rulemaking, establish a schedule for candidates seeking certification and participating candidates to submit reports of qualified small-dollar contributions and contributions from non-District resident individuals that include the information required by § 1-1163.32b(b).
+(b-1)(1) In addition to the reports required by subsection (a) of this section, candidates seeking certification and participating candidates shall submit reports of qualified small-dollar contributions and contributions from non-District resident individuals that include the information required by § 1-1163.32b(b) on the 10th day of the October preceding the date on which an election is held for the office sought and on such other dates as the Director of Campaign Finance shall establish by rulemaking.

 (2) The schedule established under paragraph (1) of this subsection shall include, at a minimum, 3 dates within the 60-day period immediately preceding a primary, special, or general election, as applicable to the participating candidate.